MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Cappy.md

 The enemy does constant little jumps and walks back and forth without friction.
 #### Walk and Turn Short
 The enemy does constant little jumps and walks back and forth without friction in a shorter distance.
+#### Stand
+The enemy does constant little jumps, turns around and stands still.